Starting up and calibrating Plane¶

 If you have not tuned your PID gains then you may like to consider doing the first takeoff in AUTOTUNE mode.
 That will start the tuning process as soon as you takeoff.

 For your second flight, change the third mode (position 3 of your RC mode switch) to RTL in the Mission Planner’s mode setup page.

+Once in the air switch the vehicle into RTL.
 This will test navigation.
 The aircraft should return to the location at which it armed (or the nearest Rally point) and orbit at a fixed altitude (which can be set with the Mission Planner).

 If it does not return crisply and circle overhead in a near-perfect circle, you need to tune the autopilot a bit for your particular airframe.
 This can usually be done by adjusting the Roll parameters, as described here.

 Once all this has checked out, you can program waypoint missions and test them in Auto mode.